Symmetry operation

-In group theory, geometry, representation theory and molecular geometry, a symmetry operation is a geometric transformation of an object that leaves the object looking the same after it has been carried out.
-For example, as transformations of an object in space, rotations, reflections and inversions are all symmetry operations.
-Such symmetry operations are performed with respect to symmetry elements (for example, a point, line or plane).
+In mathematics, a symmetry operation is a geometric transformation of an object that leaves the object looking the same after it has been carried out.
+For example, a 1/3 turn rotation of a regular triangle about its center, a reflection of a square across its diagonal, a translation of the Euclidean plane, or a point reflection of a sphere through its center are all symmetry operations.
+Each symmetry operation is performed with respect to some symmetry element (a point, line or plane).

 In the context of molecular symmetry, a symmetry operation is a permutation of atoms such that the molecule or crystal is transformed into a state indistinguishable from the starting state.

 Two basic facts follow from this definition, which emphasizes its usefulness.